Silica Exposure Campaign

 Internationally, the Scientific Committee on Occupational Exposure Limits' (SCOEL) assessment of crystalline silica concludes that there is sufficient evidence from epidemiological studies to indicate that silicosis, the main effect in humans after occupational inhalation of respirable silica dust, is associated with the development of lung cancer.
 Therefore, preventing the onset of silicosis is likely to reduce the risk of lung cancer.
 According to the SCOEL assessment of crystalline silica, a dose-response curve for silicosis indicates that maintaining the respirable exposure below 0.05 mg/m3 would reduce the prevalence of silicosis in exposed individuals.
 Therefore the SCOEL committee has recommended that the occupational exposure limit (OEL) is below 0.05 mg/m3 of respirable silica dust (SCOEL, 2003).
 (The Tier II assessment is available here.)

-* UPDATE 2020: the current Australian standard is now 0.05mg/m3 - this has now been adopted in most jurisdictions, including Victoria.
+The current Australian standard is now 0.05mg/m3 - this has now been adopted in most jurisdictions, including Victoria.
 In fact, WorkSafe Victoria is very much in line with the VTHC exposure standard in that it "recommends that employers take a precautionary approach and reduce employees' exposure to below 0.02 mg/m³ as an 8-hour TWA to prevent silicosis and minimise the risk of lung cancer."
 Read more: Crystalline Silica - Safety Basics

 On August 31, 2108, the VTHC launched its Silica Standard of 0.025mg/m3 .
 There is ample scientific evidence that the current Australian standard is putting workers' lives at risk.
 In June 2021, the VTHC adopted its new standard of 0.02mg/m3 as an 8hr TWA, with an action level of 0.01mg/m3.